Can we pinpoint the ecommerce marketing best practices for DTC? Yes!

 As a direct-to-consumer brand, you solve a problem for your target group, stand for something and are able to get that across.
 You have that direct access to your customers that changes everything.

-One study of the biggest DTC brands revealed that they all are in for the long game and would not compromise their relationship with their customers for short-term revenue.
+One study of the biggest DTC brands revealed that their ecommerce marketing strategy is to play for the long game and would not compromise their relationship with their customers for short-term revenue.

 They recognize that growth comes with happy customers and happy customers are nurtured.
 Success doesn’t happen overnight.